RyanSeier/SQL_PROJECT_WINNIPEG_HOUSE_ANALYSIS/README.md

 ### <span style="color:tan">Result Interpretation:</span>
 The results were a bit surprising here in that, given the previous query around low crime neighbourhoods, I expected crime to go up proportionally with the number of residential homes in a neighbourhood.
 While this generally still seems true given most of these high crime neighbourhoods have over 1000 properties, whereas few had over 1000 properties in the low crime ranking list, there are some clear outliers.
 West Alexander and Spence in particular have some of the lowest residential property counts in their neighbourhood, but are also extraodinarily high in crime.
 While it's hard to determine at a glance exactly why that is right now, it is a good indicator that neither West Alexander nor Spence areas I am interested in living in given the conditions.
 Additionally, not many neighbourhoods within my price range made it into the high crime list, giving me increased confidence that the areas that match my affordability may match my ideal house attributes.

+I still think that a better approach to crime rates would be a focus on crime per property in a given neighbourhood, which should be done in a future iteration.

 </details>

 ### [Which neighbourhoods have newer properties built after 1980?](/project_queries/Analysis%20Queries/q4_newer_houses.sql)